 A Story Place is in need of a large venue because of its size.
 Perhaps a children's hospital or library.

-Through the years my, experiences as a mother and grandmother, extensive world travels and social activism, work as an illustrator, writer and therapist have all merged into a wholeness for creative expression.
+Through the years, my experiences as a mother and grandmother, my extensive world travels and social activism, work as an illustrator, writer and therapist have all merged into a wholeness for creative expression.
 I hold dearly the possibility of viewers discovering their own smorgasbord of wonder and imagination through my art.